 From a practical point of view, a major challenge is the large number of reference data required.
-Usually, some 15-20 distance measurements are used as ground truth for the systematic error and some 5-10 measurements are used for different intensities.
+Usually, some 15-20 distance measurements are used as ground truth for the systematic error, and some 5-10 measurements are used for different intensities.
 This results in approximately 60-200 reference data sets that need to be acquired.
-Current research aims at reducing this heavy burden.
-To relieve the user from manually collecting this large amount of data, an automatic multi-camera calibration scheme was devised that combines optical camera calibration based on a planar checker-board calibration object with automatic depth adjustment of the ToF camera in one step [SBK08b].
+Current research aims to reduce this heavy burden.
+To relieve the user from manually collecting this large amount of data, an automatic multi-camera calibration scheme was devised that combines optical camera calibration based on a planar checkerboard calibration object with automatic depth adjustment of the ToF camera in one step [SBK08b].
 Starting with checkerboard corner fitting, an iterative intensity and depth fitting of all data minimizes the overall re-projection intensity error, taking into account all internal and external camera parameters, including polynomial fitting for radial and depth distortions.
-Resulting residual errors are typically well below one pixel.
+The resulting residual errors are typically well below one pixel.
 A calibration toolbox can be downloaded from www.mip.informatik.uni-kiel.de.

 Regarding the systematic depth error, another approach incorporating an alternative demodulation scheme based on the assumption of a box signal has been introduced [LK08].
-Even though the demodulation scheme produces similar errors as the one based on the assumption of a sinusoidal signal, combining both demodulation schemes reduces the overall error when using only as few as four reference measurements.
+Even though this box-signal-based demodulation scheme produces similar errors to the one based on the assumption of a sinusoidal signal, combining both demodulation schemes reduces the overall error while using only as few as four reference measurements.

-Whereas the systematic and the intensity-related error are highly non-linear regarding to the distance and incident active light, respectively, their dependency of the exposure time can be modeled as constant offset [KRI06, LK07, Rap07].
+Whereas the systematic and the intensity-related errors are highly non-linear with regard to the distance and incident active light, their dependency on the exposure time can be modeled as a constant offset [KRI06, LK07, Rap07].

 Multiple reflections are a principal problem in ToF measurements [GAL07].
-In [FB08, Fal08] the authors describe a model for multiple reflections as well as a technique for correcting the related measurements.
-More specifically, the perturbation component due to multiple reflections outside and inside the camera depends on the scene and on the camera construction, respectively.
+In [FB08,Fal08] the authors describe a model for multiple reflections as well as a technique for correcting the corresponding measurements.
+More specifically, the perturbation component caused by multiple reflections outside and inside the camera depends on the scene and on the camera construction, respectively.
 The spatial spectral components consist mainly of low spatial frequencies and can be compensated using a genuine model of the signal as being complex with the amplitude and the distance as modulus and argument.
-The model is particularly useful if an additional light pattern can be projected on the object.
+The model is particularly useful if an additional light pattern can be projected onto the object.

-Some work has been conducted in the area of sensors internal scattering effects.
-First results in determining the point spread function of ToF-sensors are at hand, based on the superposition of Gaussian functions [MDH07] and on empirical scatter models based on reflectance measurements for point reflectors [KKTJ08].
-Both works show, that the intensity pattern caused by scattering strongly varies across the image plane.
+Some work has been conducted in the area of the camera's internal scattering effects.
+First results in determining the point spread function of ToF cameras are at hand, based on the superposition of Gaussian functions [MDH07] and on empirical scatter models based on reflectance measurements for point reflectors [KKTJ08].
+Both works show that the intensity pattern caused by scattering varies strongly across the image plane.